InfinityLoop1308/PipePipe/README.md

 ## My other projects

-[InfinityLoop1309/Collector](https://github.com/InfinityLoop1309/Collector)  An Android universal information stream reader aiming to replace RSS.
+[InfinityLoop1309/Collector](https://github.com/InfinityLoop1309/Collector)  An Android universal reader for BiliBiliSpace, Twitter, RSS and more.

 ## Special Thanks